EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 To take part in the exercises you will need:
    - Access to the {{ machine_name }} system
-   - Knowledge of Git
+   - Basic Knowledge of Git
-   - Knowledge of Bash
+   - Basic Knowledge of Bash

 ```